How antibiotics affect your child's health

 Every child is different, and you can’t always see the effects of antibiotics on the outside.
 However, there are ways to check how their gut bacteria are doing and what you can do to help.

-At-home gut health tests can provide a complete report on your child’s microbiome.
+Alba's at-home gut health tests can provide a complete report on your child’s microbiome.
 Based on the results, you’ll receive a personalized action plan and a consultation with a certified nutrition coach, giving you the chance to ask questions and get tailored advice.

 Developed by scientists from Karolinska, KTH and Uppsala University